 It was the era of big parties and rave culture, and Hafner describes how exciting it was to be young and to have a creative spirit.
 “It was liberating.
 My big icon was Boy George.
 I liked him because he was different.
 He was rebellious and quite a strong character, but he also had a sensitive side, and I liked that too.”

-Clearly, Hafner possesses flair for working with colour, pattern and texture and she has also used wool instead of fur to create the same feeling of comfort and cocooning luxury without harming animals.
+Clearly, Hafner possesses a flair for working with colour, pattern, and texture and she has also used wool instead of fur to create the same feeling of comfort and cocooning luxury without harming animals.
 I have no doubt her playfully arresting knitwear will become a big hit with animal loving, discerning fashion lovers.
 “People say you should always go for black, but I don’t agree with that.
 Some people shouldn’t wear black.
 My last winter collection was quite quiet.
 I’ve really enjoyed designing the SS 17 collection.
 I love working with bold colours and I hope that comes across – that I love what I do.”

 I design for Mother’s and Daughters and I Don’t See Why Designers Should Dictate Skirt Lengths

-Interestingly, Hafner has plenty to say about mainstream fashion dictating to women what they should wear. “ I don’t believe in bringing out one length of skirt for one season, and that’s it.
+Interestingly, Hafner has plenty to say about mainstream fashion dictating to women what they should wear. “ I don’t believe in bringing out one length of the skirt for one season, and that’s it.
 I have skirts in different lengths.
-I like to design for women of different ages groups, tastes and moods.
-In fact I am looking forward to doing a shoot that reflects exactly that.
+I like to design for women of different ages groups, tastes, and moods.
+In fact, I am looking forward to doing a shoot that reflects exactly that.
 My daughter, who is sixteen will be one of my models, and then I want to have two more models from different age groups.”

 What is your dream for Gunda Hafner?
 Where would you like to take the brand?

 “This is my first year, so I would like to continue to grow, survive being a startup, and then I would love to find the right company to collaborate with.
-I would love to be able to out source the production locally.
+I would love to be able to outsource the production locally.
 At the moment, I have one lady with an arts and crafts background who sews for me.
 I would love to be able to create more employment in my local community.
-Then I would be able to focus on the collections and sourcing the fabrics, and have someone to do the production.
+Then I would be able to focus on the collections and sourcing the fabrics and have someone to do the production.
 That is the dream.
 Every morning when I get up, I am excited about the day, and what I am going to do next.”